prateekbhaisora/HoneyBadger-v2.0/README.md

 #### Python libraries

-1. Ensure that you have python2 venv installed on your system.
+1. Ensure that you have python2 and pip2 installed on your system.
 If not, install as:

 ```sh
 sudo apt install python-pip